10 to the 23 AI logo

 The robustness gap

+A system can appear safe in theory and still fail under real deployment pressure.
+I use the term robustness gap to describe the distance between nominal safety and real-world resilience.
 In consequential AI environments, safety claims are exposed to shifting incentives, changing contexts, adversarial pressure, organizational fragmentation, and downstream effects that do not appear in controlled settings.
-What looks robust in a lab can become brittle in the field.

 In consequential AI systems, emergent misalignment is the most significant expression of the robustness gap.
-Alignment that appeared solid at one capability level quietly breaks down completely as the system becomes more capable.
-The model was not misaligned.
-It became misaligned, through a process that standard evaluation pipelines were not designed to detect.
-This is not a theoretical concern.
-It is the predictable result of treating alignment as a property of a model at a point in time, rather than as a property of an emergent complex system across its full deployment lifecycle.
+Alignment that appeared solid at one capability level quietly breaks down as the system becomes more capable — through a process that standard evaluation pipelines were not designed to detect.
+Closing this gap requires leadership that understands how emergence, nonlinearity, and sociotechnical systems behave in the real world.

 The Gap